So today is my 15th Oggsday. I’ve been a member of discogs.com for a decade and a half.

 Many things could still be improved.
 And like many others, I really wish that discogs would put more effort into considering the implications of organisationally-instituted changes (including the introduction of the tracks feature), and to test and forewarn of changes better.
 However, I think discogs is a better database than it used to be, and I enjoy contributing more than before.

 The infamous “version 4” upgrade (for those of us who remember the waves it caused) didn’t sink Discogs after all.
 It’s still going.
-Where is goes, nobody knows — we’re all floating along in a critical mass of functional lethargy.
-If the sheer numbers and statistics of the top contributors are anything to go by, the site has achieved its function.
+Where is goes, nobody knows — we’re all just floating along in a critical mass of functional lethargy.
+If the sheer numbers and statistics of the top contributors are anything to go by, the site has fulfilled its purpose.
 Dedicated and grateful users remain, despite the aforementioned shortcomings.

 I think the site has become a great site and the fact that a majority of the releases are not “Moderated” hasn’t lessened the value as we thought all those years ago.
 I think that people still try their best to get things right and the error checking and fields are great.
 I try and add stuff that is obscure and do use Discogs to purchase a lot of the missing music from my collections.
 It’s still the best place to find the really rare pressing variations or catalog numbering variations.
 In all I wished I had more time to finish off my collection and really get into cleaning up and modding my favorite artists.
 I think the site is still the best for us hard core collectors […]